We've contributed to new guidance on air-to-water heat pumps

 2024

-Greenhaus is a nine-storey development in the heart of the city of 96 one and two-bedroom affordable homes, with retail space at ground floor.
 Part of the Salford regeneration masterplan, Greenhaus is the first project of its kind in the northwest of England and the biggest Passivhaus social housing scheme in the region.
+Located in the heart of the city, the nine-storey development offers 96 one and two-bedroom affordable homes, with retail space on the ground floor.

-The homes at Greenhaus benefit from triple-glazed windows, excellent levels of airtightness, and carefully installed insulation, using minimal energy for heating and cooling.
-As an all-electric project, it supports the transition to low-carbon energy sources, incorporating energy generation from solar PV, with domestic hot water produced by air source heat pumps.
+The homes benefit from triple-glazed windows, excellent levels of airtightness, and carefully installed insulation, resulting in minimal energy use for heating and cooling.
+As an all-electric project, Greenhaus supports the transition to low-carbon energy sources, incorporating energy generation from solar photovoltaic panels (PV), with domestic hot water produced by air-source heat pumps.

-Located opposite Salford Cathedral, the project will also include new public electric vehicle parking spaces, and a public square.
+Located opposite Salford Cathedral, the project also includes new public electric vehicle parking spaces and a public square.

-Properties that are built to Passivhaus standards enjoy reduced heating energy consumption of around 90% compared to traditional housing stock, and 70% compared to typical new builds, helping residents to reduce their fuel bills and cut their carbon footprints.
+Properties built to Passivhaus standards enjoy reduced heating energy consumption of around 90% compared to traditional housing stock, and 70% compared to typical new builds, helping residents to reduce their fuel bills and cut their carbon footprint.

 Total of 3 images